Disabled young people are individuals, with very different opinions, talents and aspirations.

 Many pursue higher education and careers, while others get involved in disability rights and charitable work.
 Most want to live independently – with support when they need it – and to participate fully in life.

 What is different for disabled young people are the additional hurdles they must overcome if they wish to fully participate and live life on their own terms – in education, employment, transport, housing, sport and social activities.

-The majority – but not all – of disabled young people have additional learning needs, which means they may need extra support to learn at school, college or university.
+Many – but not all – disabled young people have additional learning needs, which means they may need extra support to learn at school, college or university.

 The social model of disability

 The social model of disability believes people are disabled by society rather than what they can or can’t do.
 It is not the person’s disability or body that is the problem, but the way other people – and institutions in general – respond to it.

 The social model of disability focuses on what a disabled young person can do when physical and other barriers are removed, e.g. there are positive attitudes towards disability, public spaces and transport are accessible and assistive technology is readily available.

 For example, a young wheelchair user would only have difficulty participating in a club or social activity if the chosen venue was inaccessible, i.e. not fitted with a ramp, sliding doors or lift.

 Under the Equality Act 2010, a disabled child or young person has a substantial or long-term physical or mental impairment.